-Northwestern may award credit for distinguished performance on the British General Certificate of Education (A-Level) Examinations, certain other national examinations, and the higher-level examinations of the International Baccalaureate.
+Northwestern may award credit for distinguished performance on certain foreign national examinations, and the higher-level examinations of the International Baccalaureate.
 Students will receive credit only once for the same course of study even if mastery is demonstrated on multiple exams (e.g., mathematics AP and IB exams).
 Also, credit is awarded only for exams taken prior to matriculation at Northwestern.